 Medicare Part B also doesn’t cover routine eye exams, but it does cover some diagnostic and preventative tests, including:

 - Annual eye exams for individuals with diabetes to screen for diabetic retinopathy.

 - Glaucoma testing every 12 months for those at high-risk for the disease.
 This typically includes those with diabetes, a family history of glaucoma, African Americans who are 50 or older and Hispanics who are 65 and older.

 - Medicare Part B may also cover the diagnosis and treatment of macular degeneration, including treatment with certain injectable drugs.

 - Cataract surgery and glasses or contacts needed as a result of the surgery.

 In each case, you’ll typically pay 20% of the approved Medicare cost, plus your Medicare Part B deductible and copay if applicable.
 It’s important to also make sure you’re receiving treatment from someone who is allowed to do the test in your state.
 This can make the difference between your exam or treatment being covered by Medicare or not.

 How to Get Medicare Coverage for Eye Exams

-Many people seeking vision coverage for routine visits opt for a Medicare Advantage (Medicare Part C) plan.
+Many people seeking vision coverage for routine visits opt for a Medicare Advantage plan (Medicare Part C).
 These plans provide an alternative to Original Medicare, but can include additional coverage such as routine vision or dental benefits, prescription drugs and more.
 Some plans have premiums as low as $0/month,2 and at SelectQuote, we can help you find the right Medicare vision plan for you.